-- Show ability to lunge a horse/pony on the flat and over fences. - Show ability to assess and evaluate a horse or pony on the lunge. - Show ability to use exercises to aid improvement of horses on the lunge. - Recognise strengths and limitations in horses performance. - Show clear understanding of systematic training of horses. - Show ability to plan development and future planning.
+- Show ability to lunge a horse/pony on the flat and over fences with empathy and authority. - Show ability to give clear instructions to assistants. - Show ability to assess and evaluate a horse on the lunge. - Show ability to use exercises to aid improvement of a horse on the lunge. - Show ability to use jump equipment safely when lungeing. - Recognise strengths and limitations in the performance of the horse. - Show clear understanding of systematic training of horses. - Show ability to plan development and future planning.

-- Horse/pony of any size or type. - Horse/pony of any age from 3 years upwards. - Horse/pony of any level of ability and experience. - Equipment of any variety. - Horse/pony with limited or significant experience on the lunge. - Horse/pony capable of various qualities of work from limited to excellent. - Sole or shared use of an enclosed area with assistants available.
+- Horse/pony of any size or type. - Horse/pony of any age from 3 years upwards. - Horse/pony of any level of ability and experience. - Equipment of any variety. - Horse/pony with limited or significant experience on the lunge. - Horse/pony capable of various qualities of work from limited to excellent. - Sole use of an enclosed area with assistants available.